(509) 663-8670 info@vitagreenllc.com

 May Wind Scorch, Paver Heat, and Irrigation Minute Rhythm Guide for Central Washington

 Memorial gatherings are not the only reason May feels busy.
 Wind picks up, afternoons lean warm against south walls, and the first real patio dinners arrive while nights along the Wenatchee valley can still cool quickly.
-This guide is about reading the yard honestly when three different stories look like “brown grass” from the kitchen window.
+This guide is about reading the yard honestly when three different stories look like brown grass from the kitchen window.

 If you want a short interactive pass first, open the May landscape priority quiz for Memorial gatherings after you skim headings here.
+For a written guest prep order, pair this page with the May guest week irrigation and landscape prep guide.

 Separate wind scorch from irrigation gaps

 Wind pulls moisture from leaf surfaces faster than roots replace it.
 Strips beside open fetch or above the river can bronze while a shaded corner still looks plush.
 Compare similar exposure on your own lot instead of comparing the hot face to the north fence line.
+Folded silver blades that recover overnight often point to wind, not dead crowns.

 Sprinklers can still miss the same strip every cycle.
 If dry wedges follow you into May, keep spring irrigation start up in central Washington beside your notes before you raise minutes on every zone.
+Walk each zone at dusk once and at morning light once.
+Arcs are easier to read when the sun is low.

 When repairs belong first.
 If a head sprays the walk or a zone never matches slope, that is a job for irrigation repair before you chase fertilizer guesses.
+Book irrigation start up if winter left the system uncommissioned.
+When to turn sprinklers back on in Wenatchee still applies to soil evidence, not party dates alone.

 Paver and concrete edges create their own microclimate

 Hardscape returns heat into the evening.
 Grass beside walks and patios wakes earlier, stresses earlier, and asks for different minutes than shady north turf.
 Split zones mentally before you split pipes.
+Note which strips sit within one mower width of stone caps, concrete walks, or dark rock beds.

 Dog paths and gate cuts compress the same half circle every spring.
 Note them in photos when you contact us so technicians see wear patterns, not only a front yard selfie.
+April paver and bluestone edging explains why clean lines and proper head clearance matter before heat bakes mud into joints.

 Lawn programs after you trust water